alexeyds/rest_api_builder/README.md

 ## RestAPIBuilder::Request
 Main RestAPIBuilder module which includes various helper methods for parsing RestClient responses, catching errors and composing request details. `handle_*` and `compose_*` methods are intended to be used in conjunction, but you can use any of them in any combination without relying on the rest.

+If you prefer to access these methods directly without including `RestAPIBuilder::Request`, they are available as module_function methods in the corresponding modules: `RestAPIBuilder::Request::RequestOptions` and `RestAPIBuilder::Request::ResponseHandler`

 ```rb
 # Basic usage
 require 'rest_api_builder'